Ismail366/alx-system_engineering-devops/0x00-shell_basics/README.md

-./11-lists diplays contents of the current, parent and /boot directories ./12-file_type displays the type of file iamafile is ./13-symbolic_link creates symbolic link to /bin/ls
+./11-lists diplays contents of the current, parent and /boot directories ./12-file_type displays the type of file iamafile is ./13-symbolic_link creates symbolic link to /bin/ls ./14-copy_html copy all html files to the parent directory if they do not exist in the parent directory